MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/index.md

 For more details about the supported scenarios, see [Scenarios](./getting-started/scenarios.md).

-MSAL.NET supports multiple platforms, including .NET Framework, [.NET Core](https://www.microsoft.com/net/learn/get-started/windows)(including .NET 6), [Xamarin](https://www.xamarin.com/) Android, Xamarin iOS, and [UWP](/windows/uwp/get-started/universal-application-platform-guide).
+MSAL.NET supports multiple platforms, including .NET Framework, [.NET Core](https://www.microsoft.com/net/learn/get-started/windows)(including .NET 6), [MAUI](https://dotnet.microsoft.com/en-us/apps/maui), [Xamarin](https://www.xamarin.com/) Android, Xamarin iOS, and [UWP](/windows/uwp/get-started/universal-application-platform-guide).

   > [!NOTE]
   > Not all the authentication features are available in all platforms, mostly because:
   >
->- Mobile platforms (Xamarin and UWP) do not allow confidential client flows, because they are not meant to function as a backend and cannot  store secrets securely.
+  >- Mobile platforms (Xamarin, MAUI and UWP) do not allow confidential client flows, because they are not meant to function as a backend and cannot store secrets securely.
   >- On public clients (mobile and desktop), the default browser and redirect URIs are different from platform to platform and broker availability varies (details [here](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/MSAL.NET-uses-web-browser#at-a-glance)).

   Most of the articles in this MSAL.NET reference content describe the most complete platform (.NET Framework), but, topic by topic, it occasionally calls out differences between platforms.

 ## Why use MSAL.NET ?

 MSAL.NET ([Microsoft Authentication Library for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet)) enables developers of .NET applications to acquire tokens in order to call secured web APIs.
 These web APIs can be the Microsoft Graph API, other Microsoft APIS, 3rd party Web APIs, or your own Web API.

-As a token acquisition library, MSAL.NET provides various ways of getting a token, with a consistent API for a number of platforms.
+As a token acquisition library, MSAL.NET provides several ways of getting a token, with a consistent API for a number of platforms.
 Using MSAL.NET adds value over using OAuth libraries and coding against the protocol by:

 - Maintains a **token cache** and **refreshes tokens** for you when they are close to expire.
 - Eliminates the need for you to handle token expiration by yourself.